 The relationship between food and culture is a reflection of a country’s history and a harmonious synchronization of the lifestyle of the people.
 Studying the ingredients, the art of preparing, the style of cooking, serving, and the science of good eating put together is Gastronomy.

 Gastronomists are people who study, speak, write, research about food and beverages from countries around the world.
 It is worth mentioning the prominent role of social media in sharing engaging and entertaining content.
-Amateur and professional videos of people teaching and sharing cooking videos from across the world that has inspired appreciating gastronomy.
+Amateur and professional videos of people teaching and sharing cooking videos from across the world have inspired appreciating gastronomy.

 Discovery of a new, contemporary approach to cooking and preparing food has developed a culture that has rekindled the age-old practice of including seeds, roots, flowers, stems of plants in food that have therapeutic value.